CV Hub

 Overview

 CV Hub is not a portfolio template.
 It is a system.
 The project redefines a resume as an engineering artifact — versioned, reproducible, and deployable.
 Instead of maintaining fragmented representations across LinkedIn, PDF, Notion, and portfolio sites, CV Hub introduces a single declarative source of truth — a YAML file — that drives the entire output pipeline.
-The result is a fully automated system where one change propagates consistently across all formats and all role-specific variations.
+The result is a fully automated system where one change propagates consistently across every format and every role-specific variation.
+The very page you are reading is part of it: this case study is rendered from a block-based YAML document by the same engine that builds the CV.

 Problem